StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Background

-The concept of memory has been extensively explored in academic literature, yet much of this work relies on heuristic approaches and empirical testing, particularly in the context of learning long-term memory~\citep{poli2023.HyenaHierarchyLarger}.
+The concept of memory has been extensively explored in academic literature, yet much of previous works rely on heuristic approaches and empirical testing, particularly in the context of learning long-term memory~\citep{poli2023.HyenaHierarchyLarger}.
 Here we study the memory property from a theoretical perspective.

-The ``curse of memory'' phenomenon, which was originally formulated for linear functionals and linear RNNs, is well-documented in prior research~\citep{li2020.CurseMemoryRecurrent, li2022.ApproximationOptimizationTheory}.
-Building upon this foundation, our study employs the extended framework proposed by \citet{wang2023inverse}, which specifically focuses on nonlinear RNNs.
+Our study employs the extended framework proposed by \citet{wang2023.InverseApproximationTheory}, which specifically focuses on nonlinear RNNs.
 However, these studies do not address the case of state-space models.
 Within the same framework, the slightly different memory function and decaying memory concepts enable us to explore the approximation capabilities of nonlinear functionals using SSMs.
-We add 1 in the memory function definition to make it more regular.